The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 pages = soup.select('.woocommerce-pagination a.page-numbers:not(.next)')

-• Shuffle the page order to avoid pattern detection
+- Shuffle the page order to avoid pattern detection.

-• Add delays between some of the calls
+- Add delays between some of the calls.

-• Use Google as a referrer randomly
+- Use Google as a referrer randomly.

-We could write some snippet mixing all these, but the best option in real life is to use a tool with it all like Scrapy, pyspider, node-crawler (Node.js), or Colly (Go).
 The idea being the snippets is to understand each problem on its own.
 But for large-scale, real-life projects, handling everything on our own would be too complicated.

-The exception is obvious: sites that always show a Captcha on the first visit.
+The exception is obvious: sites that always show a CAPTCHA on the first visit.
 We have to solve it if there is no way to bypass it.
-And then, use the session cookies to avoid being challenged again.
+And then use the session cookies to avoid being challenged again.

 Be a Good Internet Citizen

-We are always talking about "read-only" browsing mode.
+We're always talking about "read-only" browsing mode.
 Access a page and read its contents.
 Never submit a form or perform active actions with malicious intent.

-If we take a more active approach, several other factors would matter: writing speed, mouse movement, navigation without clicking, browsing many pages simultaneously, etcetera.
-Bot prevention software is specifically aggressive with active actions.
+If we take a more active approach, several other factors would matter: writing speed, mouse movement, navigation without clicking, browsing many pages simultaneously, etc. Bot prevention software is specifically aggressive with active actions.
 As it should for security reasons.

 Sometimes websites make data collection harder, maybe not on purpose.
 But with modern frontend tools, CSS classes could change daily, ruining thoroughly prepared scripts.
 For more details, read our previous entry on how to scrape data in Python.